WMD-group/SMACT/README.md

     substituting on inequivalent sites of a sub-lattice.
   - **oxidation_states.py**: Used for predicting the likelihood of species coexisting in a compound based on a statistical model.
   - **structure_prediction**: A submodule which contains a collection of tools for facilitating crystal structure predictions via ionic substitutions
-  - **dopant_prediction**: A submodule which contains a collections of tools for predicting dopants.
+  - **dopant_prediction**: A submodule which contains a collection of tools for predicting dopants.
-  - **utils.py** A collection of utility functions used throughout the codebase.
+  - **property_prediction**: A submodule for composition-to-property prediction using pretrained deep learning models (e.g. ROOST band gap predictor).
+  - **utils**: A submodule containing utility functions for composition parsing, species handling, oxidation state filtering, and crystal space generation and download.

 ## Requirements